Total TimePrep: 10 min. Bake: 35 min. + cooling

 - 3/4 cup buttermilk

 - In a large bowl, combine the flour, cornmeal, brown sugar, baking powder, baking soda and salt.
 In a small bowl, whisk the eggs, milk, syrup and butter.
 Stir into dry ingredients just until moistened.
 Fold in pecans.

-- Pour into a greased 8-in. x 4-in. loaf pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 8x4-in. loaf pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes in pan before removing to a wire rack.
 Serve warm with syrup if desired or allow to cool.
-Yield: 1 loaf (16 slices).

 Nutrition Facts1 slice: 142 calories, 6g fat (2g saturated fat), 33mg cholesterol, 294mg sodium, 20g carbohydrate (7g sugars, 1g fiber), 3g protein.